 Chiang Rai (Day Trip or 1-2 Nights)

 Chiang Rai is known for its stunning temples and cultural heritage.
-It offers a quieter, more relaxed alternative to Chiang Mai, with a deep connection to Thai culture and history.
+It is a quieter, more relaxed alternative to Chiang Mai, with a deep connection to Thai culture and history.

 Singha Park